Treasury provides agencies with a means to place items of value in safekeeping

 , of this Cash Management Manual, an electronic funds transfer (EFT) is any movement of funds by non-paper means.
 EFT’s offer a number of advantages over paper-based systems.
 Among these are the security features.
 An EFT system generally has various levels of security, which may include encryption of data, authentication of transaction accuracy, and secured access to facilities.
 There is not a paper item to be lost in the mail or stolen from a mailbox.

 The state also saves money from utilizing electronic funds transfer methods instead of manually processing checks.
-As an example the Oregon Employment Department has realized over $11.5 million savings by moving to electronic payment methods between October 2007 and December 2010.
 This cost savings to the state is a result of movement to electronic payments and away from paper checks; it includes savings from prepaid card programs, but is not limited to those programs.

 If a customer has a checking account, savings account or other deposit account, they are able to have funds deposited directly into that account and save time by not going to their bank to deposit their check.
 Additionally, the money is generally available for investment sooner, thereby increasing interest earnings.
 However, if the customer has limited or no access to mainstream financial services or chooses at their own discretion NOT to use an existing deposit account, the availability of a prepaid card program often times saves these customers from experiencing check cashing fees that can range from 2 to 7 percent of the check amount.
 For instance, on a $200 check, the recipient could pay $4 to $14 at a check cashing location to have access to their funds.